ajoz/ajoz.github.io/_drafts/2014-07-31-android-indie-game-dev.markdown

 ### How?

 `Monetization` is a term that is spreading with a lightning speed.
-It describes ways of earning profit on a given product (it doesn't necessary need to be a game[^1]).
+It describes ways of earning profit on a given product (it doesn't necessary need to be a game).
 Depending on the game you need to decide the form of monetizing the content you'll be delivering.
 Currently there are few options available:

 1. **Sell** - for example on [`Google Play`](https://play.google.com/), [`Amazon Appstore`](https://www.amazon.com/mobile-apps/b?ie=UTF8&node=2350149011) or [`GetJar`](http://www.getjar.com/).
 Depending on the contract with the shop you will get a percentage from the sold game.
 They are giving you the platform, this is why you give them some compensation.
 2. **Ads** - in different forms: as banners inside the app, as notification bar adds, as popup windows.
 There are many solutions for example `Google AdMob` or `MobClix`.
 They will pay you either for displayed adverts or for each one clicked.